How to Write A Compelling Creative Brief (with Examples & Free Templates)

 Or this one from PayPal:

-One way to write a better creative brief is to create a press release that you might send journalists at the end of the campaign.
-You don’t have to actually use it, but it helps you think of the campaign’s goals and the approach you used to get there.
+One way to write a better creative brief is to create a press release that you might send to journalists at the end of the campaign.
+You don’t have to actually use it, but it helps you consider the campaign’s goals and the approach you used to achieve them.

 These are only guidelines, of course.
-You can change the creative brief as per your requirements.
-As long as your creative team can understand it, you are free to include or exclude anything you want.
+You can change the creative brief according to your requirements.
+As long as your creative team understands it, you are free to include or exclude anything you want.

 Workamajig has built-in support for creative briefs to make the process seamless, and of course, these can be customized according to your needs.